zachvalenta/jvns.ca/content/post/2018-01-28-i-think-i-found-a-mac-kernel-bug-.markdown

 # try running `ps` / starting Activity Monitor, they don't work!
 ```

+### this bug is affecting htop too

+Somebody on twitter pointed me to [this github issue on htop for mac](https://github.com/hishamhm/htop/issues/682)  where people are reporting that `htop` sometimes
+sporadically freezes their computer in the same way (terminals don't start, Activity Monitor doesn't
+work).
+[In the
+comments](https://github.com/hishamhm/htop/issues/682#issuecomment-355759162) @grrrrrrrrr says this
+is a race condition in `task_for_pid` and they have what looks to be a POC that's similar to what I
+have here.

 ### I have a workaround!

-This is weird and I have no idea why it's happening.
-Anyway, I have a workaround for this -- don't
+This is weird and I don't really understand the underlying kernel issue.
+Anyway, I have a workaround
-run `task_for_pid` on processes immediately after exec'ing them, instead sleep for a few
+for this -- don't run `task_for_pid` on processes immediately after exec'ing them, instead sleep for
-milliseconds first.
-So hopefully with this new knowledge I can get rbspy to work on Mac without
+a few milliseconds first.
+So hopefully with this new knowledge I can get rbspy to work on Mac
-freezing users' computers.
+without freezing users' computers.

 Systems programming is weird and exciting though!